Spain's top court set to rule on Catalan separatist leaders on Monday: source

 One prosecutor alleged during the trial that the leaders knowingly attempted a “coup d’etat” against Spain.
 The 12 said they did nothing wrong and insisted they were prosecuted for their political ideas.

 When the trial got under way in February, the Supreme Court highlighted its significance.
-“It’s the most important trial we have had in democracy”, prosecutor Carlos Lesmes told reporters, referring to the country’s return to democracy in the 1970s.
+“It’s the most important trial we have had in democracy”, Supreme Court President Carlos Lesmes told reporters, referring to the country’s return to democracy in the 1970s.

 A factor in the ruling will be whether the Supreme Court judges consider the referendum or the protests surrounding it and the independence declaration were violent and if they rule that the separatist leaders encouraged protesters to commit acts of violence.